ankit7540/Raman-Intensity-Approxmn-Test/python_functions/README.md

 # for 14N15N molecule
 diatomicSE.get_eigenvalue_J( 7, 14, 7, 15, rwave , PES_N14N15, 5, 0.005 , 0 )
 ```
-In the above example, `rwave` is a one-dimensional numpy array representing the internuclear distance. `PES_N14N15` is a one-dimensional numpy array representing the potential energy surface of the molecule, here it is <sup>14</sup>N<sup>15</sup>N.
+In the above example, `rwave` is a one-dimensional numpy array representing the internuclear distance. `PES_N14N15` is a one-dimensional numpy array representing the potential energy surface of the <sup>14</sup>N<sup>15</sup>N molecule.

 ### Standard installation
 Clone the repository and use.
 Make sure to install the required modules (`numpy`, `scipy` and `periodictable`).